mdowst/Practical-Automation-with-PowerShell/Chapter04/Snippets.md

 ********
 Enter password again for verification:
 ********
       Scope Authentication PasswordTimeout Interaction
       ----- -------------- --------------- -----------
 CurrentUser       Password             900      Prompt
 ```

-# Snippet 8 - Setting up the SecretStore
+# Snippet 8 - Setting up the SecretStore to be non-interactive
 ```powershell
 Set-SecretStoreConfiguration -Authentication None -Interaction None
 ```
 ```
 Confirm
 Are you sure you want to perform this action?
 Performing the operation "Changes local store configuration" on target "SecretStore module local store".